ni/arbitrary-session-management/README.md

 7. **Update the PinMap**

-   - Define a custom instrument representing your resource (e.g., a file) in the PinMap.
+   - Define a custom instrument representing your resource in the PinMap.
-   - Use an absolute file path for the resource to ensure clarity and to avoid resource conflicts.
+      - `name` - value of this field is passed to the gRPC server as the resource, this example uses file path as the value
+      - `instrumentTypeId` - value of this field must match the value defined in your gRPC Client Constructor, this example uses `JsonLoggerService` as the value
-   - Create a DUTPin and connect it to the custom instrument.
+   - Create a Pin and connect it to the custom instrument.

-    When the measurement plugin executes, data will be logged to the file specified in the PinMap.
+    When the Measurement Plugin executes, the Session Manager helps retrieve the value of `name` i.e., the resource to pass to the gRPC server for usage.

 > [!Note]
 >
-> This solution currently supports pin-centric workflow.
-Extending support to non-pin-centric (IO Resource) workflow via the IO Discovery Service is not planned at this time due to the following considerations:
+> This reference solution currently supports pin-centric workflow.
+Extending support to non-pin-centric (IO Resource) workflow via the IO Discovery Service is not planned and pin-centric workflow is the recommended and supported approach for session-managed resources.
->
-> **Manual Configuration Overhead:** The IO Discovery Service depends on a JSON configuration file, typically managed through **NI MAX**, to describe available hardware and instruments.
-Integrating the logger service would require manual updates to this file, increasing setup complexity.
->
-> **Pin Map Context Limitations:** When a pin map is active and used by a measurement plug-in, the session management service does not query the IO Discovery Service.
-This restricts session reservation for services like the JSON Logger.
->
-> As a result, pin-centric workflow is the recommended and supported approach for session-managed resources.

 ---